How to Form an LLC in Florida (FL LLC 2023)

-To form an LLC in Florida for free + state fee, we have listed 3 options to consider:
+To form an LLC in Florida, there are 2 main options to consider:

-You can go online and visit the Florida Secretary of State’s website and do it yourself or you can use the ‘free’ service from Incfile or ZenBusiness.
+You can go online and visit the Florida Division of Corporation’s website and do it yourself or you can use an LLC service.

 Florida LLC Summary